austindyoung/front-stage/README.md

 placeholder
 ```

-Consider the situation of using a form to create an email with a list of cc's as the collection in question.
+Consider the situation of using a form to create a task with a list of assignees as the collection in question.
 We elaborate on the basic settings properties below:

 type: